 TGbf Editor: Change the text in P82L39-55

-DMG measurement setup may require an accomplishment of beamforming training between the sensing initiator and the sensing responder(s) in advance.

-An optional negotiation process in the DMG measurement setup is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational attributes associated with DMG sensing bursts and DMG sensing instances.
-The operational attributes may include intra-burst and inter-burst schedule, number of instances per burst, roles of sensing initiator and sensing responder, DMG sensing type, DMG measurement report types, and other parameters.
-The set of the operational attributes agreed between the sensing initiator and the sensing responder is labeled with the DMG Measurement Setup ID.
+The DMG measurement setup is a procedure that allows a sensing initiator and a sensing responder to exchange and agree on operational parameters associated with DMG sensing bursts and DMG sensing instances.
+The operational parameters may include intra-burst and inter-burst schedule, number of instances per burst, roles of sensing initiator and sensing responder, DMG sensing type, DMG measurement report types, and other parameters.
+The set of the operational parameters agreed between the sensing initiator and the sensing responder is labeled with the DMG Measurement Setup ID.
+The DMG measurement setup procedure is optional.

-The Sensing Measurement Setup Request and Sensing Measurement Setup Response frames are defined in 9.6.7.49 (Sensing Measurement Setup Request frame format) and 9.6.7.50 (Sensing Measurement Setup Response frame format), respectively.
-The information is conveyed in the DMG Sensing Measurement Setup element (see 9.4.2.322 (DMG Sensing Measurement Setup element)).
+The sensing initiator and responder may need to perform DMG beamforming training before the DMG measurement setup procedure.

 TGbf Editor: Delete the text in P82L57-65

-The negotiation rules are defined in TBD.

-More than one type of DMG sensing measurement result may be defined.
-The type of measurement result

-reported in a DMG sensing procedure shall be decided by its sensing initiator per sensing responder capabilities per DMG sensing types.
-The types of the measurement results are defined in TBD (DMG Measurement Report element), 9.4.2.268 (EDMG Channel Measurement Feedback element), and 9.4.2.136 (Channel Measurement Feedback element).

 TGbf Editor: Insert the following text after P83L22